genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 If this is the first time you are using the GenX CLI tool, check the [Quick Start](/getting-started/quick-start/create-a-new-project/) guide first.

 :::info
-this project is not a direct copy of the positions app but will contain most of it's functionality.
+This project is not a direct copy of the positions app but will contain most of its functionality.
 :::